gramaziokohler/coding_architecture_hs23/assignments/A04-final-project/README.md

 See [sample poster for reference](A04-sample-poster.pdf)

-### 2. Sculpt your building using a Filter
+### 2. Sculpt your building using a filter

-Use at least one Filter class to shape your building.
+Use at least one `Filter` class to shape your building.

 ### 3. Color elements

-Use different colors to differentiate between different architectural elements or to represent specific materials.
+Use different colors to distinguish between different architectural elements or to represent specific materials.

 ## Extra tasks

 The following tasks are not mandatory, but allow you to exercise more the skils you have acquired.
-Each tasks grants between 0.25 and 1 grade points.
+Each tasks grant between 0.25 and 1 grade points.
 The maximum grade for the final project is 6 points.
 If all required and extra tasks are completed successfully, the maxium grade of 6 will be awareded and the project will be pre-selected for presentation rounds.

 ### 1. Placement of building in plot (0.25pt)